M. Bhaktavatsalam: Indian independence and the Kamaraj era

 Bhaktavatsalam stood in the Madras Assembly elections held in 1946 and was re-elected.
 He served as the Minister of Public Works and Information in the O. P. Ramaswamy Reddiyar cabinet.
-In the 1952 Assembly elections, the first in independent India, Bhaktavatsalam lost.
+In the 1952 Assembly elections, the first in independent India, Bhaktavatsalam lost in Ponneri constituency.
 In 1957, he won the Sriperumbudur seat and entered the Assembly.
 He was appointed the Home Minister in the Kamaraj' cabinet and leader of the Tamil Nadu Legislative Assembly House.

 Chief Minister of Madras state

 In 1962, the Indian National Congress won the assembly elections and formed the government in the state for the fifth time in 25 years.
-Winning again the Sriperumbudur seat, Bhaktavatsalam entered the Assembly On Gandhi Jayanti day, 2 October 1963, Bhaktavatsalam took office as the Chief Minister of Madras, after Kamaraj resigned to spend more time as an office bearer of the Congress.
+Winning again the Sriperumbudur seat, Bhaktavatsalam entered the Assembly.
+On Gandhi Jayanti day, 2 October 1963, Bhaktavatsalam took office as the Chief Minister of Madras, after Kamaraj resigned to spend more time as an office bearer of the Congress.
 Bhaktavatsalam is, till date, the last Chief Minister of Madras from the Indian National Congress.